 Powered by 4GB of RAM, the Intel Celeron 3965Y processor clocked at 1.5 GHz and the Intel HD Graphics chipset, the Samsung Chromebook Plus works pretty great, allowing you to work on almost a dozen tabs without any form of latency.
 It isn’t faster than the Google Pixelbook, but considering the price, it provides more than sufficient performance for anyone looking to get light tasks done at school or work through the chrome operating system.
 For a faster system, the Samsung Chromebook Pro is a better choice with its intel core processor.

 Moreover, the Chromebook Plus comes with a 12.3 Inch IPS display which has a resolution of 2400 x 1600 and a 3:2 aspect ratio.
 The display has a noticeably higher resolution than its successor, the Samsung Chromebook Plus V2, but what stands out here is the 3:2 aspect ratio.
 This is great for those who surf the web a lot or like to read articles on their laptop.
 But do keep in mind that this will cause letterboxing when watching videos that were designed to be seen in a 16:9 aspect ratio.
 However, the display itself is great with a brightness of upto 400 nits, making the images on the screen more bright and clear.
+This is better that what you get with the Samsung Chromebook 4.

 The keyboard on the Samsung Chromebook Plus is good but not necessarily great.
 Apart from not being backlit, it also has a slightly shallow key travel which would need some getting used to for typing.
 For anyone who needs a backlit keyboard on a chromebook, the Asus Flip C302 is a great option worth considering for a similar price.
 As for the touchpad on the Samsung Chromebook Plus, it is quite responsive and accurate as well.
 Moreover, with the included pen, you can just use the touchscreen whenever you want to, making it much easier and enjoyable to use android apps like those for taking notes as well as playing google play games.
 And although, the tablet mode for the Samsung Chromebook Plus isn’t necessarily bad, the feeling of constantly pressing the keyboard on the back may get a bit uncomfortable.
 If it’s too much of an issue for you, the similarly priced HP Chromebook X2 is a great pick with its detachable screen.